sleemanj/ArduinoProgrammer/README.md

 No big deal if the sketch you want the programmer to load is a bootloader, since those are small, but the size limitation can be a problem if you wish to load something other than a bootloader.

-This fork uses a preprocessing step to convert the desired compiled sketch into a more compact C structure thus allowing this programmer to handle much larger sketches.

 Usage
 =====